kyleanicholson/learn-programming-notes/Zettelkasten/Call by Reference.md

 # Call by Reference

-Call by Reference typically refers to passing a reference (which is often an alias for an alias for
+Call by Reference typically refers to passing a reference (which is often an alias for an alias for an actual variable) directly to a function.
+Call by Reference is available in C++ and is generally considered safer than  [[Call by Address]] since references cannot be nu
 ```c++
 int area(struct rectangle &r1)
 { return r1.length*r1.breath;